-And then there was the child called Arnav who loved Lightning McQueen.
+And then there was the child in India called Arnav who loved Lightning McQueen.
 So his mom ordered a Lightning McQueen cake from my sister, Sarah for his 4th birthday.
-So Sarah set out on her voyage to craft a one and a half kg Lightning McQueen cake with her trusty sidekick, me 😉 The tricky bit wasn’t just the outside, but the inside too.
-Arnav loves chocolate sponge.
-So Arnav’s mom Akshata asked for a checkerboard sponge on the inside.
+And although we’ve seen a few lightning McQueen cakes before, we haven’t seen one with a checkerboard sponge inside.

 Creating the sponge checkerboard